 Open to others

 Francophonie does not mean withdrawal into the hexagonal self.
-B2 takes care not to reflect only a French point of view stricto sensu but to consider other points of view.
-We endeavor to take into account the different points of view of European countries, not only the largest (Germany, Spain, Italy, Poland), but also the "smallest".
-They all – the British like the Poles, the Bulgarian like the Spaniard, the Italian like the Luxembourger – have an interest and an undeniable logic.
-No offense… in the land of Descartes!
+B2 takes care not to reflect only a French point of view stricto sensu but to take into account other points of view.
+We strive to take into account the different points of view of European countries, not only the largest (Germany, Spain, Italy, Poland), but also the "smallest".
+They all - the Belgian, the Lithuanian, the Hungarian, the Cypriot or the Luxembourger - have an interest and an undeniable logic.
+This confrontation is necessary to understand the European meaning.

 Our own expertise

 To gauge certain facts, certain positions, certain texts, we have, over the years, developed our own expertise.
 We draw from our article database to recall an important element.
-We have also developed our own databases, for example on maritime piracy (EUNAVFOR database), on fallen Europeans on missions (MEMORIAM database) — a fact completely passed over in silence by the European authorities until little — or on EU peacekeeping missions and operations (CSDP database).
+We have also developed our own databases, for example on matters of maritime piracy (EUNAVFOR database), Europeans fallen on the field of honor from missions (MEMORIAM database) as well as on EU peacekeeping operations (base PSDC).
 This allows us to have alternative data, more concrete and complete than official sources.
 And to offer our readers a serious decryption, more complete and independent than other sources.
 This data journalism is a guarantor of our autonomy.

 The preservation of independence

-In order to preserve the independence of the site in sensitive matters, B2 does not accept advertising or sponsorship of any kind and does not use subsidies “contracted” for a specific purpose (eg Google).
-We also grant ourselves the possibility of refusing any donation accompanied by specific conditions, or extraordinary in relation to the amounts usually committed.
+In order to preserve the site's independence in sensitive matters, B2 does not accept advertising or sponsorship of any kind and does not use subsidies “contracted” for a specific purpose (eg Google).
+We also grant ourselves the possibility of refusing any donation accompanied by specific conditions.

 The editorial staff of B2 practices short circuit journalism, to reconcile the rules of transparency and professional rigour.